GindeLab/EASE_2025_Data_paper/README.md

 This repository contains code for your EASE 2025 paper and data for analyzing bug reports and developer reputation in open-source projects.
 Below is a detailed description of each file and its purpose:

+## Project Structure

+The project is organized into the following directories:

+- `Meta_Data_Gather/`: Scripts for collecting bug report metadata
+- `Contributor_information_Gather/`: Scripts for gathering contributor information
+- `Comments_Data_Gather/`: Scripts for collecting and analyzing bug comments
+- `Scoring_reports/`: Scripts for scoring and analyzing bug reports
+- `Visualize_Data/`: Scripts for data visualization
+- `Sample_Dataset/`: Contains sample datasets and raw data

 ## Key Mozilla Projects Summary

 Here is a summary of some core and prominent Mozilla projects: